 New Jersey: Members are not obligated to complete the internal review process and may proceed directly to the external review process under the following circumstances:

-In such a case where Oxford asserts good cause for not meeting the deadlines of the appeals process, members or their designee and/or their care provider may request a written explanation of the violation.
+In such a case where Oxford asserts good cause for not meeting the deadlines of the appeals process, members or their designee and/or their health care provider may request a written explanation of the violation.
 Oxford must provide the explanation within 10 days of the request and must include a specific description of the basis for which we determine the violation should not cause the internal appeals process to be exhausted.
 If an external reviewer or court agrees with Oxford and rejects the request for immediate review, the member has the opportunity to resubmit their appeal.

 The member has a right to an external appeal of a FAD.